ICT usage in households

 The notion ICT covers technology related to processing, presentation and storing of information, in addition to technology for communication and exchange of information.
 Examples of technology that is included in the ICT notion in this survey are different access technologies to Internet and broadband telephoning.

 Internet enabled mobile phones that use WAP and GPRS only gives narrowband access and they are included in the dial-up category.
-Mobile phones with UMTS technology give broadband access and they are included in the permanent connection category.
+Mobile phones with at least 3G-connection, for example UMTS technology, give broadband access and they are included in the permanent connection category.

 PC = includes desktop computers and portable computers.